thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ### Master Data Pattern: QueryPayload + Individual CRUD

-Master data entities follow a consistent pattern for API interactions. **Update:** List queries are now initiated by the client sending a complete `QueryPayload`, including the `from` object.
+Master data entities follow a consistent pattern for API interactions.
+List queries are initiated by the client sending a complete `QueryPayload`, including the `from` object.
 The typed server endpoint (e.g., `/api/suppliers`) acts as a semantic gatekeeper that enforces the `from` clause.

 ```typescript
 // List with flexible querying